SomeBlackMagic/salt-bundle/examples/project/README.md

 salt-ssh '*' state.apply mysql

 # Check that formulas are available
-salt-call pillar.get saltbundle
+salt-call pillar.get salt-dependencies
 ```

 ## How It Works

 1. When executing `salt-call` or `salt-ssh`, Salt loads all installed loaders
-2. Our loader (`salt_bundle.loader`) searches for `.saltbundle.yaml` in the current directory
+2. Our loader (`salt_bundle.loader`) searches for `.salt-dependencies.yaml` in the current directory
 3. Reads `vendor_dir` from the config
 4. Automatically adds all formulas from `vendor/` to `file_roots`
 5. Formulas become available for use